earthly/website/blog/_posts/2021-06-22-markdown-lint.md

 ## [Vale](https://github.com/errata-ai/vale)

 Vale, created by Joseph Kato, supports spelling, grammar, and clarity checks.
-It is extendable using a YAML rule format and is designed around the idea of a style guide, that is a specific house style that you put together and vale enforces.
-It has an implementation of most `proselint` as a style guide, most of `write-good` as well as an implementation of the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) and the google
+It is extendable using a YAML rule format and is designed around the idea of a style guide -- a specific house style that you put together and vale enforces.
+It has an implementation of most `proselint` as a style guide, most of `write-good`, as well as the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) and the Google
 [developer documentation style guide](https://developers.google.com/style/).
-Vale is targeted directly at the Docs as Code community and targets documentation teams who take the writing style of documents very serious.
+Vale is targeted directly at the Docs-as-Code community and documentation teams, who take the writing style of documents very seriously.

 Vale is fast and configurable but not necessarily easy to get started with.
 Initially, I couldn't get it to find any problems until I realized that it needs a config file to run: